-Accessories are a great way to add visual interest to an outfit and to show your personality.
-Wearing accessories also allows you to wear your clothes more frequently by changing the look of them.
+Accessories are a great way to add visual interest to an outfit, show your personality and showcase your personal style.

 In this blog, I’m sharing three simple ways to get the most from your necklaces.
 Many of my clients simply don’t know how to wear the variety of necklaces they have, and they resort back to the 80/20 rule – wearing 20% of what they own 80% of the time.

-These tips are meant to help you get started and then you can continue experimenting and discovering what you like.
+These personal style tips are meant to help you get started and then you can continue experimenting and discovering what you like.
 Treat this advice as guidance, not rules.

 Use long pendant necklaces or even long chain necklaces when wearing higher neck tops (think turtlenecks, or necklines that start at the base of your neck).
 This helps to create a vertical interest point.
 When people are looking at you their eyes move up and down, which helps to create the illusion of height.